ttsiodras/Score4/README.md

 I coded implementations of the game engine in C, C++, OCaml, F#, C# and Lisp, using both functional and imperative styles of coding.
 Ports also came from all over the Web to many more languages (so far: Java, Python, Haskell, Go, D - see Hacker News discussion [here](http://news.ycombinator.com/item?id=2750894) and Reddit/programming discussion [here](http://www.reddit.com/r/programming/comments/imfqd/ai_playing_score4_in_functional_and_imperative/)). *Update, March 2012: **pypy** did an amazing job optimizing the Python version, bringing it up to performance levels similar to the rest of them*.

-I also [prepared a standalone windows binary](https://github.com/downloads/ttsiodras/Score4/Score4-win32.binary.zip) of the game - using py2exe for the PyGame Python GUI, and a MinGW-compiled binary of the C version of the game engine).
+I also [prepared a standalone windows binary](https://github.com/downloads/ttsiodras/Score4/Score4-win32.binary.zip) of the game - using py2exe for the PyGame Python GUI, and a MinGW-compiled binary of the C version of the game engine.

 To fiddle with the sources: